Reta Shaw: Career

-On television, Shaw was seen on Mister Peepers, Armstrong Circle Theater, Alfred Hitchcock Presents and The Millionaire.
+On television, Shaw was also seen in Mister Peepers, Armstrong Circle Theatre, Alfred Hitchcock Presents and The Millionaire.
 In 1965, she appeared on The Dick Van Dyke Show as an unemployment office worker.
 In 1965, she also appeared in an episode of My Three Sons.
 She played a housekeeper named Fredocia whom Steve had hired after Bub took a trip to Ireland.
 That particular episode was Uncle Charley's first appearance.
 In 1966, she appeared in a bit part on That Girl as a department-store organist.
 In 1966, she appeared as Bessie, an undercover agent, in the episode of I Spy titled "Lisa".

 Shaw co-starred on the sitcom The Ghost & Mrs. Muir where she played housekeeper Martha Grant.
 The show took place in the fictional fishing village of Schooner Bay, Maine while Shaw was born in South Paris, Maine.

-Shaw also appeared on an episode (which aired September 23, 1968) in season 4 of I Dream of Jeannie titled "Jeannie and the Wild Pipchicks", in which she played a strict dietician who has her innermost inhibition released (in her case a beautiful butterfly).
+Shaw appeared in a season 4 episode of I Dream of Jeannie titled "Jeannie and the Wild Pipchicks", in which she played a strict Air Force dietician who has her innermost inhibition released (in her case a beautiful butterfly).
 In The Odd Couple, she appeared as a nanny who was a former army colonel in the episode "Maid for Each Other", which aired on November 23, 1973.
 In 1973 she played country nurse Ozella Peterson in the Emergency! episode "Snakebite".

+She also played in an episode of the crime drama Barnaby Jones, 1973 season 2 episode 2 titled Death Leap.
+She played an old friend of Barnaby's and owned a Fruit market, when Barnaby turned to her for information on a case he was investigating.

 In 1974, on Happy Days, she played the babysitter Mrs. McCarthy in the episode titled "Breaking Up Is Hard to Do".
 Her final performance came in the 1975 film Escape to Witch Mountain in the role of Mrs. Grindley, owner of the orphanage where Tia and Tony are sent after the death of their foster parents.

 Personal life and death

 Shaw married and divorced actor William Forester.
-While married the couple had one child, daughter Kathryn Anne Forester.
+While married, the couple had one child, daughter Kathryn Anne Forester.

 Shaw died in 1982 at age 69 from emphysema in Encino, California.
-She was cremated and interred in a niche in the Columbarium of Remembrance at Forest Lawn Memorial Park, Hollywood Hills Cemetery.